arcturo/library/coffeescript/chapters/01_introduction.md

 ##Initial setup

 One of the easiest ways to initially play around with the library is to use it right inside the browser.
 Navigate to [http://coffeescript.org](http://coffeescript.org) and click on the *Try CoffeeScript* tab.
 The site uses a browser version of the CoffeeScript compiler, converting any CoffeeScript typed inside the left panel, to JavaScript in the right panel.

+You can also convert JavaScript back to CoffeeScript using the [js2coffee](http://js2coffee.org/) project, especially useful when migration JavaScript projects to CoffeeScript.

-In fact you can use the browser-based compiler yourself, by including [this script](http://jashkenas.github.com/coffee-script/extras/coffee-script.js) in a page, marking up any CoffeeScript script tags with the correct `type`.
+In fact, you can use the browser-based CoffeeScript compiler yourself, by including [this script](http://jashkenas.github.com/coffee-script/extras/coffee-script.js) in a page, marking up any CoffeeScript script tags with the correct `type`.

     <script src="http://jashkenas.github.com/coffee-script/extras/coffee-script.js" type="text/javascript" charset="utf-8"></script>
     <script type="text/coffeescript">